When a virtual machine establishes a TCP connection to a remote server, it uses a random TCP source port.

 The last suggested solution does not automatically send keepalives on every TCP connection, since the application must request kernel keepalives when it opens the TCP socket.

 Current CentOS 7 has problems handling a huge amount of requests per seconds in its connection tracking implementation.
 This means whenever a NAT is used on your VM running CentOS you could run into a TCP setup delay of more than 1000ms.
-Packets get lost and the TCP retransmission timer of 1s will hit.
+Packets get lost and the TCP retransmission timer of 1s will get hit.
 That's why TCP connection setup delay could go over 1000ms and further.
 To confirm that this issue exists, check if the

 insert_failed counter increases by running